 Slate roofs are arguably the finest roofs in the world — beautiful, natural, and long lasting.
 Like any facet of the construction industry, however, installations of slate roofs benefit from experience, knowledge and practice.
 Here are 18 things to keep in mind before tackling a slate roofing project:

 For example, we recently reslated a roof on a house that was 170 years old.
 The first 40 years, the house had wood shakes on it.
 The next 130 years, it had Vermont “sea green” slates on it.
 The 130-year-old slates weren’t even that bad, but bad workmanship and incorrect maintenance over that period of time had despoiled the roof to the extent that it had to be reslated.
-We nailed the new Vermont sea green slates to the original roof deck — 1” thick oak boards.
-I have seen slates renailed to a 215 year old original 1” pine roof deck in Scotland.
+We nailed the new Vermont sea green slates to the original roof deck — 1 inch thick oak boards.
+I have seen slates renailed to a 215 year old original 1 inch thick pine roof deck in Scotland.
 If you’re going to build your roof out of plywood or OSB, there is no way you will ever be able to reslate the roof over the original deck after the original slates wear out.
 In fact, the original slates will probably outlast the roof deck.
-Instead, you will have to replace the entire roof deck as well, an issue that can be avoided by having the foresight to use a long-lasting roof deck material in the first place.
+Instead, you will have to replace the entire roof deck as well, an issue that can be avoided by having the foresight to use a long-lasting roof decking material in the first place.

 2) Select the correct slates.
 This means you need to do your homework and understand the differences between roofing slates — they aren’t all the same by any means.
 Price and color are not the only criteria to go by when selecting roofing slates.
 You should also consider the size, thickness, type, and manufacturing quality.
 Some roofing slates will contain pyrites that will run red stains down the roof.
 Some imported slates can fade badly and even fall apart within a few years.
 Thick slates are harder to cut and may require more experience during installation.
 Small slates take longer to install because it takes more of them to cover a section of roof.
 Some manufacturer’s quality control is lacking.
-Some drill the nail holes in the slates while some punch them, some cull out bad slates, some leave them in the mix for the contractor to sort out.
-Foreign slates can be a real gamble if you don’t know where they come from and what kind of track record they have.
+Some drill the nail holes in standard thickness slates (not good) while some punch them (good), some cull out bad slates, some leave them in the mix for the contractor to sort out.
+Foreign (overseas) slates can be a real gamble if you don’t know where they come from and what kind of track record they have.
 There is a lot to think about when selecting roofing slates.
 U.S. or Canadian slates from a reputable manufacturer are usually a good bet.
 There are a lot of good foreign slates too, but finding a reliable source of them can be difficult.
 Source lists for new and salvaged roofing slates, domestic and foreign, are available at SlateRoofers.org.

 5) Don't rely on underlayment: The underlayment (typically felt paper) is temporary — not permanent.
-Over generations, it will wear out, disintegrate and crumble underneath the slates.
+Over generations, it will wear out, disintegrate and crumble beneath the slates.
 If your slate roof depends on the underlayment to keep out the water, it is an incorrectly installed and faulty roof.
 Slate roofs, in fact, do not require underlayment at all — barns typically do not have underlayment.
 Use the underlayment to keep out the water until the roof is installed.
 A single layer of 30# felt is traditional, but a double layer (half-lap) may be preferential is some situations.
 The underlayment will keep out the water until the slates and flashings are installed and it makes a good surface on which to chalk lines.
 Underlayment should always be installed under the slates, never on top.
-If you're concerned about ice-damming, double the felt along the eaves and spread trowel grade ropof cement in between, then increase the slate headlap along the eaves to 5”.
+If you're concerned about ice-damming, double the felt along the eaves and spread trowel grade ropof cement in between, then increase the slate headlap along the eaves to 5 inches.
 See the article in this issue about installing ice dam resistant eaves.

 7) Blend the slates.
 If installing a new slate roof requiring several pallets of slate, blend the slates by taking some from all the pallets at once before sending them up onto the roof.
 Otherwise, the roof can look splotchy.